CaptainHayashi/playslave/README.md

 It might end up being the bottom rung of a playback system someday.
 Who knows.

-It is written in C99 against (hopefully) the POSIX libraries, and should compile on any recent nix-like.
+It is written in C99 against POSIX.1-2008, and should compile on any recent nix-like.

 Usage
 -----